Current Campaigns

 -

-Affordable Housing: Got the County to pass an ordinance - the HOPE Affordable Housing Act - to establish an Affordable Housing Fund of at least $10 million a year in local public funds to create, rehab and preserve quality affordable housing.
-To date $46,000,000 of local funds have been allocated to the HOPE Affordable Housing Fund in the county budget.
+Affordable Housing: Got the County to pass an ordinance to establish an Affordable Housing Fund of at least $10 million a year in local public funds to create, rehab and preserve quality affordable housing.
+All in all, $46,000,000 in local funds were allocated to the HOPE Affordable Housing Fund, and nearly 1,100 affordable homes have been created.

 Birth Certificates and IDs: Persuaded Hillsborough County to establish a Birth Certificates and ID Homeless Assistance program that enabled people to get housing and jobs to get off the street.
 Over 2,800 birth certificates and IDs were given to the homeless in the first four years.